To create a safe and protected environment for children in contact with Breakthrough

 IX.
 Dissemination of the Policy

 The policy will be implemented after necessary awareness raising and training within the organisation.
-It will also be disseminated outside the organization with the different stakeholders.
+It will also be disseminated outside the organisation to the different stakeholders.
 The internal awareness will be further strengthened through training and orientation programs for staff and management at all levels.
-The Child Safeguarding Policy will be made available in the organisation website.
+The Child Safeguarding Policy will be made available on the organisation website.
 The Policy will be translated into local languages depending on the field contexts and physical copies will be made available in the country office and field offices.
 Reporting Concerns Framework including the name of the Child Safeguarding Focal point with contact details and in the format suggested above will be displayed in all Breakthrough locations.
 Children coming in contact with Breakthrough’s programs will be made aware of the Policy.

 X. Raising and Reporting Concerns

 Any person working or coming in contact with children, supporting or attending an event organized by Breakthrough, has a responsibility to raise and report concerns on the safety or welfare of children.
 Employees and others should report concerns directly to the Manager – Child Safeguarding Policy (CSP) according to the Raising Concerns Framework.

 State Heads Managers and one designated person from each center have a responsibility to ensure that a clear, detailed reporting mechanism (e.g. Raising Concerns Framework) by which concerns can be raised quickly and effectively is in place, visible in the form a poster in each project location and translated into local languages where necessary.
 Breakthrough will ensure the interests of anyone reporting such concerns are properly protected and all reports made in good faith will be viewed as evidence of the individual’s concern for the best interest of the child and the organisation.
 This will remain the case regardless of the outcome of any subsequent investigation.

 The following situations will demand raising concerns and a Breakthrough Child Safeguarding Policy response:

 Reporting Concerns Framework